pearsonca/scala-commsim/index.md

 First, there are some other practical considerations to modeling in code, also analogous to features of good modeling with equations.

-Equation-based models tend to relate a few parameters at a time, despite attempting to model many different interacting phenomena.
-Consider recent work on addressing disease risk as a consequence of [mosquito ecology response to climate change][morincomrie2010].
-In that model, many relevant ecological phenomena are included, each by an equation linking a few variables at a time.
-This general approach affords many advantages:

-- each relation can be individually considered (for comprehension, for evaluation of reasonableness, for experimental validation, *et cetera*)
-- the model can be constructed incrementally; i.e., relationships can begin as simple constant parameters and then later capture more sophisticated covariates
-- generally, alternative relationships can be proposed and substituted into the model
-- relationships are individually portable to other modeling contexts
-- use of general equation forms (where accurate) allows leveraging analytical results for those general forms (e.g., integrals, standard approximations, transformations)

-The [Morin-Comrie model][morincomrie2010] also illustrates many bad habits related to equation based modeling.
-Many equations have atypical syntax (e.g., functional relationships expressed as $f_T$ instead of $f(T)$, piece-wise defined functions are discontinuous and expressed with the domains first).
-Many constants are expressed simply as numerical values rather than the fitted parameters that they are, though this problem is inconsistent, contributing even further to the confusion about which numbers of which variety.
-Most of the equations are from other sources, but there is no effort to argue that application context is consistent with the source context.

-You can find many similar examples throughout scientific and engineering literature, and while the balance of good and bad will vary, these general themes persist.
-They have analogies in code-based models, even when those models go beyond representing equation-based models, and these analogies are well-captured by general software engineering patterns and principles developed over many years in that industry.

 Providing a complete overview of that discipline is best left to other venues.
 We will instead focus on few lessons from a [seminal work in this area][gofbook],